Visyond/website-hugo/site/content/_index.md

   - block:
     - learnMore:
       descr: >-
-        Create predictive online dashboards for people to play with the scenarios of the central spreadsheet and stress-test their own assumptions and forecasts so they will be prepared for ‘what will happen if…’
+        Create predictive dashboards for people to play with scenarios and test their own assumptions and forecasts so they will be prepared for ‘what will happen if…’
       video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
       videoPoster: /video/grid_face_thumbnail.jpg
       title: Effectively communicate insights